The Psychology of

 Add Vibrations to Product Selections

-In an online grocery store, customers bought more items when they felt vibrations while adding items to their cart (Hampton & Hildebrand, 2021).
+For example, customers bought more items while online shopping if they felt a vibration upon adding items to their cart (Hampton & Hildebrand, 2021).

 How to Apply